 Four Preludes for piano

 The Four Preludes for piano were composed in 2017 in Louisville, Kentucky, and are dedicated to Susan Merdinger.
-They were premiered by Ms. Merdinger at the Northbrook Public Library (Chicago) on April 22, 2018.
-The Four Preludes were recorded by Jessica L. Dorman in 2020 in Louisville for future release.
+They were premiered by Ms. Merdinger at the Northbrook Public Library (Chicago) on 22 April 2018.
+The Four Preludes were recorded by Jessica L. Dorman in 2020 in Louisville and released on my 2023 album, remember (Neuma 183).
 Two of those recordings are posted here.

 Jessica L. Dorman